 Aggression can be caused by several different things.
 Here are several potential causes of dog aggression but this is not intended to claim these are the only reasons:

-- Lack of proper socialization - This is probably the most common problem when it comes to dog aggression.
+This is probably the most common problem when it comes to dog aggression.
 Puppies should always be properly socialized by the time they are 20 weeks old.
-We found out after the fact that Frisbee was never socialized his first 20 weeks.
-His litter was turned over to a shelter and when a rescue organization tried pull him and his brother and sister, it was discovered that Frisbee and one sibling had Parvo.
+We found out after the fact that Frisbee was never socialized in his first 20 weeks.
+His litter was turned over to a shelter and when a rescue organization tried to pull him and his brother and sister, it was discovered that Frisbee and one sibling had Parvo.
 This led to being quarantined and more time with zero socialization.

 I’ve always felt this was the cause of Frisbees fear aggression but only recently started feeling it’s not the only cause.
 I still believe it was a huge contributor but I am learning that some of my own behaviors with Frisbee might also be contributors.
 I will share more about that in a future post.

-- Being isolated from human contact - Believe it or not, there are people that mistakenly believe that by isolating their dog from other human contact will be best for the dog and will create loyalty to the owner.
+Believe it or not, there are people that mistakenly believe that isolating their dog from another human contact will be best for the dog and will create loyalty to the owner.
 This thinking is very wrong and can cause a dog to develop fear aggression.

-- Excessive physical punishment - People that are heavy handed with corrections and hit their young pups are very likely to find a dog that that is afraid of people and that actually may attack the owner as it gets older and is able to protect itself.
+People that are heavy-handed with corrections and hit their young pups are very likely to find a dog that that is afraid of people and that actually may attack the owner as it gets older and is able to protect itself.

 This is where I believe we went wrong.
 I never had a bigger dog before so I believe unknowingly I was treating Frisbee like a little dog.
 I was babying him and just never established myself as the leader, as that person who would take care of things so Frisbee didn’t have to.
 Frisbee ended up a little confused and lacks confidence.